D2KLab/HarvestingTablesInTheWild/report/report.md

 As mentioned in the introduction, the value of information inside a table is not only embedded in the table itself, but also in the context.
 Thus, we wanted to collect as much contextual information as possible.
-To this end, we also implemented algorithms the extract the following information from the web page:
+To this end, we also implemented algorithms to extract the following information from the web page:

 * Page title
 * Table title
-* Paragraph before / after the table
+* Paragraph before/after the table
 * Most frequent terms
 * Language of the page